Fraterville Mine disaster: Explosion and recovery efforts

 According to the Tennessee Commissioner of Labor, the Fraterville Mine explosion occurred around 7:20 on the morning of May 19, 1902.
 The explosion shot black smoke and debris out the mine's mouth and ventilation shaft.
 In fact, signs of the explosion were first seen by a group of men working at a nearby mine called the Thistle Mine.
 These men reportedly saw black smoke rising from the Fraterville Mine and initially thought that it was coming from a ventilation furnace.
-But, once the mine's superintendent George Camp (E.C.
-Camp's son) arrived to the entrance of the mine he discovered that the mine had collapsed and the smoke was certainly not just from a furnace.
+But once the mine's superintendent George Camp (E.C.
+Camp's son) arrived at the entrance of the mine, he discovered that the mine had collapsed and the smoke was certainly not just from a furnace.
 Immediately, many men who were not working at the time of the explosion began trying to rescue the trapped miners while organized rescue efforts were quickly being put together by George Camp and a Welsh mine operator from nearby Jellico named Philip Francis.

 It soon became clear that the rescuers had to attempt to fix the mine's ventilation and get clean air back into the mine.
 George Camp led a small "scout" team into the entrance of the mine to see how far down they could get and ran into blockage about 2,000 feet in.
-Following George Camp's scouting of the situation attempt, he and his small team found thousands of people, many of which were wives and family members of the miners, desperately trying to break into the mine from multiple locations.
+Following George Camp's scouting of the situation attempt, he and his small team found thousands of people, many of whom were wives and family members of the miners, desperately trying to break into the mine from multiple locations.

 Safely performing rescue missions proved to be difficult because, prior to the explosion, coal surrounding support beams within the mine's shafts had been removed and the explosion caused many of these shafts to be extremely unstable.
 Thus, some of the shafts collapsed and rescuers had to dig through them and others were too dangerous to travel through.
-George Camp requested for Philip Francis to obtain a team of experiences miners to help with the rescue missions.
+George Camp requested for Philip Francis to obtain a team of experienced miners to help with the rescue missions.
 At a later point in time, Francis stated that he remembered arriving to the mine and seeing a great deal of confusion as families of the miners began gathering outside the mine in panic and sadness and unorganized rescue operations were taking place.
 He remembered the need to both correct the errors within the ongoing rescue missions and dissolve the situation with the families.
 In fact, one miner who was not on shift at the time of the explosion had to be removed from the rescue missions by force because he had worked for nearly 36 hours straight attempting to remove bodies and potentially save people.